-^{}Must be taken immediately prior to admission
+Must be taken immediately prior to admission

-LVN to RN Transition
+LVN TO RN TRANSITION

 HCC offers an optional route to the AAS Nursing Degree via the LVN-to-RN transition program.
 To apply for the program, students must have graduated from an accredited LVN program and meet all requirements for entry into the AAS Nursing program including criminal background checks.
-Students must demonstrate evidence of one of the following: six months recent (within one year) full-time clinical practice or one year recent (within one year) part-time clinical practice, and recently completed a nursing refresher course (within one year).
 Students must have completed the following basic required academic courses:

 ENGL 1301, approved Humanities/Fine Arts elective, BIOL 2401, BIOL 2402, BIOL 2420, PSYC 2301, PSYC 2314, and RNSG 1301.
-Please Note: BIOL 2401, BIOL 2402, BIOL 2420 and PSYC 2314 must be completed within 5 years of admission.
-Upon completion of RNSG 1327, RNSG 1163, RNSG 1301, with a grade of "C" or higher, students will receive 12 SCH hours credit for first-year nursing courses.
+Please Note: BIOL 2401, BIOL 2402, BIOL 2420 and PSYC 2314 must be completed within 5 years of admission, Upon completion of RNSG 1327, RNSG 1163, RNSG 1301, with a grade of "C" or higher, students will receive 12 SCH hours credit for first-year nursing courses.